Skip to main content

 Role-Based Access Control (RBAC)

-The witboost product implements the role-based access control model as its authorization model.
+The Witboost product implements the role-based access control model as its authorization model.

 With role-based access control, users are assigned to roles and permissions are assigned to roles, creating a decoupling between individuals and their permissions.
 Some strengths of this approach are: